Armenia, Colombia: History

 The city was founded on October 14, 1889, by Jesús María Ocampo, also known as "Tigrero" (translates to "tiger killer") due to his love of hunting jaguars, known locally as tigers.
-Ocampo came from Anaime, Tolima, looking for shelter in the mountains of Quindío because he was running away from General Gallo.
+Ocampo came from Anaime, Tolima, looking for shelter in the mountains of Quindío.
 He paid one hundred pesos in gold coins to Antonio Herrera for the land on which to build a fonda, or trade center, not only for himself but also for other colonists who came from Salento, Antioquia, Manizales, and areas surrounding the Quindío River and La Vieja River.
 Ocampo then proceeded to sell land for settlement.
 To encourage settlement, Ocampo returned to Anaime to ask for the help of his friend Juan de la Cruz Cardona and to marry thirteen-year-old Arsenia Cardona.

-Six months after its founding, in August 1890, Armenia had reached a population of 100 people, allowing it to gain legal recognition by the government.
+In August 1890, six months after its founding, Armenia reached a population of 100 people, allowing it to gain legal recognition by the government.
 In the founding meeting of the city, on October 14, 1889, the name of Villa Holguín was suggested, in honor of Carlos Holguín Mallarino, the then-current president of the country.
 However, the proposal was rejected, and the name Armenia was put to a vote and approved on November 30, 1889.
-Therefore, the belief that the name was changed to Armenia after the country of the same name, in memory of the Armenian people murdered by the Turkish Ottomans in the Hamidian Massacres of 1894–97 and later the Armenian genocide of 1915–23 is unsubstantiated, as the murders happened years after the town was already named, although some sources do dispute this.
-While other sources claim that it is most likely that the city was renamed after the historical Kingdom of Armenia, rumours persist of being named for Armenia or Armenians in tribute of the Hamidian Massacres of the 1890s.
+Therefore, the belief that the name was changed to Armenia after the country of the same name, in memory of the Armenian people murdered by the Ottoman Turks in the Hamidian massacres of 1894–97 and later the Armenian genocide of 1915–23 is unsubstantiated, as the murders happened years after the town was already named, although some sources do dispute this.
+While other sources claim that it is most likely that the city was renamed after the historical Kingdom of Armenia, rumours persist of being named for Armenia or Armenians in memory of the Hamidian Massacres.
 It is more probable that colonists in those countries took to the Bible in some cases in naming their settlements.